mintopia/flights/README.md

     ->get();
 ```

-Finally you can sort the results by adding the `sortOrder()` call to the search.
+Finally, you can sort the results by adding the `sortOrder()` call to the search.

 ```php
 use Mintopia\Flights\Enums\SortOrder;